eevenden/Remote_Sensing_Study_of_Gypsy_Moth_Defoliation/README.md

 Based on these four matrices, the Discriminant Analysis - Select Variables model has the most success when identifying defoliated pixels.
 However, it does not perform as well as the Discriminant Analysis - All model or the Logistic Regression - All model when identifying foliated pixels.
 As a result, it's somewhat difficult to evaluate which model is the best.
 One way we can rank the performance of each model is using TOC curves.

 ### TOC Classification Comparison
 Like the previous TOC curve, TOC curve, the x-axis is Hits + False Alarms, where the maximum x-value is the size of the study area (limited to cloudless Deciduous and Mixed forest) where defoliation is theoretically possible.
 The y-axis is Hits, where the maximum value on the y-axis is the size of defoliation as indicating by the data provided by the doctoral student.
-In this case, the index variables are the outputs from the linear equations produced by the
+In this case, the index variables are the outputs from the linear equations produced by the the Logisitic Regression and Discriminant Analysis models.
+Based on the TOC curve we see that all models perform relatively equal when discriminating between Foliated and Defoliated Trees.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/54719919/89327920-a1500c80-d65a-11ea-9e23-2ac71da8848e.jpg">
   </p>

+When ranking the AUC values for each model, we see that discriminant analysis using all of the independent variables performs the best (marginally).
+Followed by logistic regression using all the variables.
+However, when comparing model performance using select variables, discriminant analysis outperforms logistic regression.
+This could suggest the two method perform similarly when given a lot of information.
+However, discriminant analysis may be more robust when the user reduces the number of independent variables.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/54719919/89327889-96957780-d65a-11ea-936d-a9651102312c.png">
   </p>